tailSpike/promptpilot-pro/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is proprietary software owned by Rodney Palmer.
+All rights reserved.